dimasna/Tutorial-HayWord-Messenger-Wit.ai-ReactJS/README.md

           }
           ```
-  ## 🤞[Closing]
+  ## 🤞Closing
-  Selamat telah menyelesaikan tutorial cara membuat aplikasi HayWord dengan FB Messenger, Wit.ai dan React JS.
-Untuk final code aplikasi messenger dan wit.ai bisa didapatkan di repositori ini.
+  Congratulations on completing the tutorial on how to create a HayWord application with FB Messenger, Wit.ai and React JS.
+The final code for messenger and wit.ai applications can be found in this repository.

   Code Inspiration :
   https://github.com/fbsamples/messenger-platform-samples by developers.facebook.com